AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 You can combine courses via a Learning Program.

-1. Log in to Captivate Prime as an Administrator.
+1. Log in to Learning Manager as an Administrator.
 1. On the left pane, click **Learning Programs**.
 1. To add a Learning Program, click **Add**.
 1. Enter the details of the Learning Program and to save the Learning Program, click **Save**.